Feavy/discord-plays-pokemon/README.md

 ## How does it work?

-The functioning is inspired by [s/e/x Discord hack](https://www.youtube.com/watch?v=km8CR-fdB7o).
+The original idea comes from the [s/e/x Discord hack](https://www.youtube.com/watch?v=km8CR-fdB7o) by [@rebane2001](https://github.com/rebane2001)

-Basically Discord has a built-in feature to replace a part of your last message quickly.
+To sum up Discord has a built-in shortcut to replace a part of your last message.
 This is the `s/<before>/<after>` thing.
-Sending `test` and then `s/test/ok` will replace `test` by `ok` in your last message.
+Sending `test` and then `s/test/ok` will replace `test` by `ok` in your previous message.

-Added to the fact that when you send a gif from Discord, in reality you simply send a message with the gif URL (hidden by Discord) (eg. `https://tenor.com/view/something`), it makes possible to execute code by listener to these changes.
+Added to the fact that when you send a gif from Discord, you send a message with the gif URL (hidden by Discord) (eg. `https://tenor.com/view/something`), it makes possible to execute code by listening to URL changes caused by using the replacement shortcut.

- I reused this principle to control a VBA emulator through a Java web server.
+I reused this principle to control a GameBoy emulator through a Java web server.

 ### Technologies